TrenMA/trenma.github.io/_pages/about.md

 **University of Nottingham**

-   * Topics in Advanced Econometrics II (Doctoral, Sole Lecturer)
+   * Topics in Advanced Econometrics II (PhD in Finance)
    * Quantitative Support sessions (MSc in Finance and Investment)

    * Blockchain and Cryptocurrency (MSc in Fintech, Tutorial sesions)